J-BarrettPY/InfoSecNotes/readme.md

 -	HKEY_USERS: Contains subkeys corresponding to the HKEY_CURRENT_USER keys for each user profile actively loaded on the machine.
 -	HKEY_CURRENT_CONFIG: Contains information gathered at runtime.
 Information stored in this key is not permanently stored on disk, but rather regenerated at the boot time.

+# Using Encryption to Protect Data
+Encryption is the process of converting data into a format that cannot be read by another user.
+Once a user has encrypted a file, it automatically remains encrypted when the file is stored on disk.
+Decryption is the process of converting data from encrypted format back to its original format.

+A key, which can be thought of as a password, is applied mathematically to plain text to provide cipher or encrypted text.
+A different key produces a different encrypted out.

+Similar to a password, the longer the key (usually expressed in bits), the more secure it is.
+Today, 128-bit keys are commonly used and considered very strong.

+## Types of Encryption

+## Symmetric Encryption
+Symmetric encryption uses a single key to encrypt and decrypt data.
+Therefore, it is also referred to as secret-key, single-key, shared-key, and private-key encryption.
+To use symmetric key algorithms, you need to initially exchange the secret key with both the sender and the receiver.

+Symmetric-key ciphers can be divided into block ciphers and stream ciphers.
+A block cipher takes a block of plain text and a key, and outputs a block of ciphertext of the same size.
+Two popular block ciphers include the Data Encryption Standard (DES) and the Advanced Encryption Standard (AES), which have been designated cryptography standards by the US government.

+The Data Encryption Standard was selected by the National Bureau of Standards as an official Federal Information Processing Standard (FIPS) for the United States in 1976.
+It is based on a symmetric-key algorithm that uses a 56-bit key.

+Because DES is based on a relatively small 56-bit key size, DES was subject to brute force attacks.
+Therefore, without designing a completely new block cipher algorithm, Triple DES (3DES) was developed, which uses three independent keys.
+DES and the more secure 3DES are still popular and used across a wide range of applications including ATM encryption, email privacy, and secure remote access.

+A more secure encryption option would be Advanced Encryption Standard (AES).
+The standard comprises three block ciphers, AES-128, AES-192, and AES-256 used on 128-bit blocks, with key sizes of 128, 192, 256 bits.
+The AES ciphers have been analyzed extensively and are now used worldwide, including being used with WI-FI Protected Access 2 (WPA2) wireless encryption.

+Stream ciphers create an arbitrarily long stream of key material, which is combined with plain text bit-by-bit or character-by-character.
+RC4 is a widely used stream cipher, used in Secure Sockets Layer (SSL) and Wired Equivalent Privacy (WEP).
+While RC4 is simple and is known for its speed, it can be vulnerable if the key stream is not discarded, nonrandom or related keys are used, or a single key stream is used twice.

+## Asymmetric Encryption

+Asymmetric encryption uses two keys for encryption.
+Asymmetric key, also known as public key cryptography, uses two mathematically-related keys.
+One key is used to encrypt the data, while the second key is used to decrypt the data.
+Unlike symmetric key algorithms, it does not require a secure initial exchange of one or more secret keys to both sender and receiver.
+Instead, you can make the public key known to anyone and use the other key to encrypt or decrypt the data.
+The public key could be sent to someone or could be published within a digital certificate via a Certificate Authority (CA).
+Secure Sockets Layer (SSL)/Transport Layer Security (TLS) and Pretty Good Privacy (PGP) use asymmetric keys.
+Two popular asymmetric encryption protocols are Diffie-Hellman and RSA.

+For example, say you want a partner to send you data.
+Therefore, you send the partner the public key.
+The partner will then encrypt the data with the key and send you the encrypted message.
+Then, you use the private key to decrypt the message.
+If the public key falls into someone else’s hands, they still could not decrypt the message.

+## Hash Function Encryption
+The last type of encryption is the hash function.
+Different from the symmetric and asymmetric algorithms, a hash function is meant as a one-way encryption.
+This means that after data has been encrypted, it cannot be decrypted.
+It can be used to encrypt a password that is stored on disk and for digital signatures.
+Anytime a password is entered, the same hash calculation is performed on the entered password and it is compared to the hash value of the password stored on disk.
+If the two passwords match, the user must have typed the correct password.
+This avoids having to store the passwords in a readable format, where a hacker might try to access them.

+Review:

+Symmetric encryption: Same key is used to encrypt and decrypt the data.
+Examples: DES (Data Encryption Standard), 3DES (Triple DES), and AES (Advanced Encryption Standard).

+Block ciphers: A block of plaintext with a key becomes a block of cipher text.
+Stream ciphers: Bit-by-bit encryption.

+Asymmetric Encryption: One key encrypts, while another key decrypts the data.
+Examples: SSL (Secure Sockets Layer), TLS (Transport Layer Security), PGP (Pretty Good Privacy)

+Hash function:
+One-way encryption with no decryption.
+Used to verify passwords.

+## Introducing Public Key Infrastructure
+A public key infrastructure (PKI) is a system consisting of hardware, software, policies, and procedures that create, manage, distribute, use, store, and revoke digital certificates.
+Within the PKI, the certificate authority (CA) binds a public key with respective user identities and issues digital certificates containing the public key.

+A certificate revocation list (CRL) is a list of certificates (or more specifically, a list of serial numbers for certificates) that have been revoked or are no longer valid, and therefore should not be relied upon.

+## Digital Certificate
+A digital certificate is an electronic document that contains a person’s or organization's name, a serial number, expiration date, a copy of the certificate holder’s public key )used for encrypting messages and to create digital signatures), and the digital signature of the CA that assigned the digital certificate so that a recipient can verify that the certificate is real.

+## Digital Signature
+A digital signature is a mathematical scheme that is used to demonstrate the authenticity of a digital message of document.
+It is also used to confirm that the message or ducment has not been modified.

+## Secure Sockets Layer (SSL) and Transport Layer Security (TLS)
+When surfing the internet, there are time when it is necessary to transmit private data over the internet such as credit card numbers, social security numbers, and so on.
+During these times, use SSL over http (https) to encrypt the data sent over the internet.
+By convention, URLs that require an SSL connection start with https: instead of http:.

+SSL is short for Secure Sockets Layer.
+It uses a cryptographic system with two keys to encrypt data – a public key known to everyone and a private or secret key known only to the recipient of the message.
+The public key is published in a digital certificate, which also confirms the identity of the web server.
+Review:

+Public keys are often used at the beginning of a data transmission.
+Such as an e-commerce website, a public key would be sent by a web server to initiate a transaction.

+Private keys are often used to decrypt data.
+The private key is often stored on a web server, and only that server can decrypt the data.

+## Encrypting Email
+-	Secure/Multipurpose Internet Mail Extensions (S/MIME)
+-	Pretty Good Privacy (PGP)

+Secure/Multipurpose Internet Mail Extensions (S/MIME) is the secure version of MIME, used to embed objects within email messages.

+Pretty Good Privacy (PGP) is a freeware email encryption system that uses symmetrical and asymmetrical encryption.
+Message is encrypted with a public key and a session key.
+Upon receipt, a private key extracts the session key and then both keys decrypt the message.

+## Encrypting Files with EFS
+Windows 10 offers two file encrypting technologies – Encrypting File System (EFS) and BitLocker Drive Encryption.
+EFS protects individual files or folders, while BitLocker protects entire drives.

+# Knowledge Check

+Symmetric: Uses a single key to encrypt and decrypt data.
+Asymmetric: Uses two mathematically-related keys.
+Hash Function: A one-way encryption.

+True or false:
+-	CA is a list of certificates that have been revoked or are no longer valid, and therefore should not be relied upon.
+-	Within the PKI, the certificate authority binds a public key with respective user identities and issues digital certificates containing the public key.
+-	The RA, which may or may not be the same server as the CA, is used to distribute keys, accept registrations for the CA, and validate identities.
+-	The RA distributes digital certificates.

+F,T,T,F

+A ___________ is a mathematical scheme used to demonstrate the authenticity of a digital message or used to confirm that the message or document has not been modified.

+A: digital signature

 # Chapter Review: